58.5% of Google searches now end without a single click.

 You can’t improve what you don’t measure.

 Open an incognito browser on your phone.
 This depersonalizes your search (mostly — it hides your history but not your IP, so Google still has some signal on you).
 Search for your core services with and without your city name.
-Note everything that appears: which competitors dominate the Map Pack, whether any featured snippets show up, and whether AI Overviews appear for informational versions of your queries.
+Note everything that appears:

-Where does your business actually appear?
+- Where your business actually appears — or doesn’t

-This approach shows you what real customers see without personalization skewing the results.
+This shows you what real customers see without personalization skewing the results.
 It’s often humbling.
 That’s the point.

 Step 4: Optimize Your Google Business Profile for Greater Relevance